nishitha965/ecommerce-recommender/README.md

 Recommended Products:

 Wireless Headphones

-→ Because user 1 interacted with similar products, Wireless Headphones is recommended.
+Because user 1 interacted with similar products, Wireless Headphones is recommended.

 Bluetooth Speaker

-→ Users like you often buy Bluetooth Speaker.
+Users like you often buy Bluetooth Speaker.

 Customization

-To replace the mock LLM with OpenAI, update llm.py:
+If you want to replace the mock LLM with OpenAI API:

+Update llm.py:

 import openai
 openai.api_key = "your_api_key"

-Then use:
+Replace the function logic with:

 response = openai.ChatCompletion.create(...)